RedHatWorkshops/openshiftv3-ops-workshop/setting_up_nonha_ocp_cluster.md

 tmpfs                                1.6G     0  1.6G   0% /run/user/1000
 /dev/mapper/vg--storage-lv--storage   60G   33M   60G   1% /exports
 ```
+Note that the `/exports` is mounted.

+**SUMMARY:** We have storage configured for NFS on the master.
 Now we are ready to install OpenShift.

 ## Installing OpenShift

+OpenShift installation is handled by ansible playbook.
+We will be running this playbook from the master host.
+We already ensured that master is able to ssh as root to all other hosts.

+The playbook uses `/etc/ansible/hosts` file as input to understand the configuration of the cluster.
+So let us edit the `hosts` file for our needs.

 #### Edit the Hosts file

-Use your favorite editor to open `/etc/ansible/hosts` file
+Use your favorite editor to open `/etc/ansible/hosts` file.

-* Replace the contents of this file with what is listed below
+* Replace the contents of this file with what is listed below.
+Spend enough time to understand the contents
 * Update PrivateIp addresses of all nodes (including master) in the [nodes] section and master in the [master]
 * We will install nfs on master.
 So include PrivateIP of master for [nfs]
 * Update the value given by the instructor for openshift_master_default_subdomain (example: apps.opsday.ocpcloud.com)
 * Update the value given by the instructor for openshift_public_hostname (example: master.opsday.ocpcloud.com)

+Contents in the `/etc/ansible/hosts` file

 ```
 # Create an OSEv3 group that contains the masters and nodes groups